 Q: What is early internship?

 A: A student may submit an early internship request if they receive a unique internship opportunity before they have completed 75% of their degree program (45 credits for Associate or 90 credits for Bachelor) and have a 3.0 GPA.
-This is available to students completing INT299, INT499, LGS299 and LGS499.
-An advisor may assist the student in contacting the department chair, reviewing the form and process, and gathering the required information.
-The early internship request must be formally submitted to the chair for approval or denial before it will be processed by the Office of Records and Registration.
+This is available to students completing INT299, INT499, LGS299, and LGS499.
+An advisor may assist the student in contacting the program director, reviewing the form and process, and gathering the required information.
+The early internship request must be formally submitted to the program director for approval or denial before it will be processed by the Office of Records and Registration.